A. Jay Cristol: Humorous opinions

+ORDERED that the NationsBank computer, having been determined in civil contempt, is fined 50 megabytes of hard drive memory and 10 megabytes random access memory.
+The computer may purge itself of this contempt by ceasing the production and mailing of documents to Mr. and Mrs. Vivian.

+In a 17-year case between two sisters, Judith Herskowitz and Susan Charney, Cristol entered an "ORDER OF SHANDA" granting a motion for sanctions and ordering as penalty "that Ms. Herskowitz shall obtain and mail to Ms. Charney, at least five days before Susan's next birthday, a birthday card which contains the words 'Happy Birthday Sister' and the signature of Ms. Herskowitz."
+He further ordered, "The card shall not contain any negative, inflammatory or unkind remarks but may contain an overture to family reconciliation and settlement."

 Personal life and death

 Cristol was an avid aviator.
 He was a founding member of the National Museum of Naval Aviation at the Naval Air Station in Pensacola, Florida and a founding member of the Wings Over Miami Military and Classic Aircraft Museum in Miami, Florida.
 Cristol was an Angel Flight volunteer pilot, flying people in need of transportation to and from regional medical centers for treatment.
 The 2007 May/June issue of Airliners magazine published a story about Judge Cristol; and Dow Jones featured Judge Cristol on January 2, 2008 in a three-page article.

 Cristol died on October 21, 2024, at the age of 95.

 Awards and honors

 A. Jay Cristol was an Eagle Scout of the Boy Scouts of America, earned on March 6, 1944.
 He was honored as a National Eagle Scout Association Outstanding Eagle Scout in South Florida Council in 2021.

 During his navy service, Cristol received the Meritorious Service Medal, the Navy Commendation Medal, Navy Achievement Medal, China Service Medal, National Defense Medal, Navy and Marine Corps Overseas Service Medal, Naval Reserve Medal, and Vietnam Service Medal.

 In 1998, Pan Am was sold to Guilford Transportation, in a transaction which removed Pan Am from bankruptcy.
 Consequently, the company honored Cristol, who presided over the speedy reorganization, by naming one of their 727-225 aircraft the Clipper A. Jay Cristol.
 After presiding over the reorganization of Arrow Air, he was honored by having an Arrow Air Douglas DC-8-62 named the "Judge A. Jay Cristol."

 Cristol was a founding member of the National Museum of Naval Aviation at the Naval Air Station in Pensacola, Florida and a founding member and historian of the Wings Over Miami aircraft museum in Miami.

 In 2003, the Greater Miami Aviation Association honored Cristol with their Glenn Curtiss Award which recognizes the contributions of an individual to improve the South Florida community.